About Muk Kutbun Lewin

 Above co-owner of Muk Kutbun Lewin website.

-Muk Kutbun Lewin originally began as a website for what would become the Muk Kutbun Lewin project, which shares the history, culture, and stories of First Nations people.
-The platform is presented by co-founding members of First Nations reggae/rock band, No Fixed Address.
+Muk Kutbun Lewin originally began as a project for the Karnang Music/Media service, which shares the history, culture, and stories of First Nations people.
+The concept is to establish an independent first peoples platform run and administered by the Wruktan Kani people of Karnang (Gippsland).The platform is presented by co-founding member of First Nations reggae/rock band No Fixed Address, (Ngaragul) Ricky Harrison.

-About Ricky Harrison
+Ricky Harrison

 Ricky Harrison is a singer songwriter musician and music producer in his own right and has continued to write and create music videos for his work over the years.
 He began his career in music at 16 years old when he co-founded indigenous band Black Satin with his cousins Nicky Moffatt, Wayne Thorpe, Tony Hood and later Sam Mobourne.
 In 1979 he moved to Adelaide where he became a student at the Centre for Aboriginal Stidies in Music (CASM) and co-founding indigenous band No Fixed Address.
 In 1986 left the band Rick and studied a degree in history, culture and administration at the School of Aboriginal Affairs and Adminstration at the University of South Australia in Adelaide.